John Muir Hospital Improves Airflow, Meets Ductwork Specification Using AerosealBilly Pell

-Ranked as one of the top hospitals in the country, John Muir Medical Center is a showcase for excellence in everything they do – from medical care to building design and construction best practices.
-When they decided to turn existing space of the building’s 2nd floor into a new endoscopy surgery unit they decided to repurpose the existing mechanical system serving the space.
-Pretesting, however, indicated inadequate airflow, resulting in unacceptably low levels of exhaust throughout the unit.
+Ranked as one of the top hospitals in the country, John Muir Medical Center is a showcase for excellence in everything they do from medical care to building design and construction best practices.
+When they decided to turn existing space of the building’s second floor into a new endoscopy surgery unit, they decided to re-purpose the existing mechanical system serving the space.
+Pretesting indicated inadequate airflow resulting in unacceptable levels of exhaust throughout the facility.

 - Building: John Muir Medical Center

 - Aeroseal Contractor: Bay Area Balancing and Cleanrooms, Inc. (a.k.a.
 Air Seal Solutions)